Mark Shimada

 Přečtěte si více

-English phrasal verb practice with "back up" and "back down"
+English phrasal verb practice with "move in" and "move out"

-Laura had an exciting weekend trying out for the basketball team, trying a new restaurant, and trying on new shoes.
-This story helps practice phrasal verbs like "try on" and "try out," making English easier to understand and use in everyday conversations.
+Maria's family moves to a new city for her mom's job, experiencing the challenges of moving out and the excitement of moving in.
+This story helps practice phrasal verbs like "move in" and "move out," making English easier to understand and use in everyday life.
 Listen to the story on Latudio’s YouTube channel, practice answering the questions using the phrasal verbs.

 Anglická frázová slovesa